 Pace cars are also essential to drivers during caution periods.
 It is very common for there to be cautions during races, with an average of between six and nine yellow flags being shown each race.
 During caution periods, the pace car leads the pack at a lower speed, and drivers are not allowed to pass, maintaining field positions.

 The pace car allows drivers to keep their tires, engine systems, and fluids at proper operating temperatures before a race and during a caution period by permitting them to drive around the track at a reduced speed.
 If drivers were forced to come to a stop and park their cars during a caution (as they are under red-flag conditions), they would not be able to maintain optimal temperatures in these components.

 What does a NASCAR pace car look like?

 The pace car is usually a bright and vibrant color, as drivers will always need to know where the pace car is at all times during a race to be as safe as they possibly can.
 As the pace car will always be front and center during a caution, the manufacturer of the pace car will usually enlist its newest model to showcase on the track as the pace car.

 What is the role of the pace car?

-The pace car serves many purposes during a NASCAR race.
+The pace car serves many purposes during a NASCAR race, the primary being the leader of the pack during a caution and at the start of a race.
 Many people will refer to the pace car as the safety car, as it usually comes on to help during a race when there has been a collision or incident on the track.
-It lets every single driver know that something during the race has gone wrong, and that it needs time to be fixed before the race can go on normally.
+The pace car will come out onto the track in front of the field and lead the pack around the track at a slower pace while the issue is resolved.